zephyrproject-rtos/zephyr/boards/arm/adafruit_itsybitsy_nrf52840/doc/index.rst

 Logging
 -------

 Logging is done using the USB-CDC port.
-See the :ref:`logger_sample` or the :ref:`cdc-acm-console` sample applications to see how this works.
+See the :zephyr:code-sample:`logging` sample or the :zephyr:code-sample:`usb-cdc-acm-console` sample applications to see how this works.

 Testing LEDs and buttons on the Adafruit ItsyBitsy nRF52840 Express
 *******************************************************************